-Rutherford will follow the BDS dress code policy 07.209 in addition to any revisions.
-Rutherford school colors are black, gold/yellow and white.
 Appropriate dress is the primary responsibility of the student and his/her parent or guardian.
-In order to promote safety, personal hygiene, academic well-being, and moral development, students shall be expected to comply with reasonable requirements relating to dress, grooming and personal appearance.
+To promote safety, personal hygiene, and academic well-being, students shall be expected to comply with reasonable requirements relating to dress, grooming and personal appearance.